auth0/Lock.Android/.github/ISSUE_TEMPLATE.md

 Please provide the following:

 - Version of the Lock.Android used:
-- Version of the Lock used:
 - Version of the Android used:
-- Versions of Gradle, Android Plugin, Build tools & Android SDK
 - Additional packages that might be affecting your instance:

 ### Reproduction